Home

 Enter a name that will be used for the resource group.
 This will create a new folder in the .azure folder, and set it as the active environment for any calls to azd going forward.

-3. (Optional) This is the point where you can customize the deployment by setting environment variables, in order to use existing resources, enable optional features (such as auth or vision), or deploy to free tiers.
+3. (Optional) This is the point where you can customize the deployment by setting environment variables, in order to use existing resources, enable optional features (such as auth or vision), or deploy low-cost options, or deploy with the Azure free trial.

 4. Run azd up - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the ./data folder.